Associate Members Programme

 All associate members will get a personal mentor, induction, and personal development plan.
 Each plan will be individualised, depending on what applicants need.
 It could include:

-• attending Centre meetings and seminars
+- attending Centre meetings and seminars

-• attending internal training
+- attending internal training

-• observing Centre committees
+- observing Centre committees

-• shadowing staff in various roles across the Centre to learn about roles, team functions, and different operational study processes
+- shadowing staff in various roles across the Centre to learn about roles, team functions, and different operational study processes

-• opportunities for secondments into the Centre.
+- opportunities for secondments into the Centre.

-The scheme applies to individual applicants, rather than to employer organisations.
-Applicants’ time with us is not funded by the scheme: it intended to support professional development, in agreement with applicants’ employers.
-It is the applicant’s responsibility to negotiate the time commitments required with their employer, and to work with their mentor to identify opportunities which fit the time available.
+Associate members will be part of the programme for a minimum of 6 months and a maximum of 3 years.
+The programme applies to individual applicants, rather than to employer organisations.
+Applicants’ time with us is not funded by the programme: it is intended to support professional development, in agreement with applicants' employers.
+It is the applicant’s responsibility to negotiate the time commitments required with their employer and to work with their mentor to identify opportunities which fit the time available.

 Application timeline

-Apply Now To Join The Associate Members Programme
+Apply now to join the Associate Members Programme

 Frequently Asked Questions (FAQs)